medcomdk/dk-medcom-carecommunication-testscripts/input/pagecontent/index.md

 ### Background

-This Implementation Guide (IG) has two purposes: 1) to present test scripts for sending and receiving CareCommunications v.
-2.1.0 are included, and 2) to present test examples used in the testprotocol for sending and receiving CareCommunications.
+This Implementation Guide (IG) has two purposes: 1) to present test scripts for sending and receiving CareCommunication v.
+2.1.0, and 2) to present test examples used in the testprotocol for sending and receiving CareCommunication.
+Both test scripts and test examples are developed by MedCom.

 The purpose of the CareCommunication is to support digital communication between parties within healthcare, including amongst others the psychiatric and social area.
 The CareCommunication is used to ensure secure electronic communication of personally identifiable information and is most often used for ad hoc communication.

-Both test scripts and test examples are developed by MedCom.

-#### Relevant information
+#### Relevant references

-The following pages will most likely be of interest when implementing CareCommunications, as they contain relevant information:
+The following pages are important when implementing CareCommunications, as they contain relevant information:
 * [GitHub-pages for CareCommunications](https://medcomdk.github.io/dk-medcom-carecommunication)
   * [Testprotocol for sending and receiving CareCommunications](https://medcomdk.github.io/dk-medcom-carecommunication/#2-test-and-certification)
 * [Implementation Guide for CareCommunication v.
 2.1.0](https://medcomfhir.dk/ig/carecommunication/2.1.0)